Garden Rules & Guidelines

 Plot registration fees, minus $5 for processing, will be refunded for cancellations prior to May 1st.
 No refunds will be given after May 1st.
 Due to concerns about weed spread to neighboring plots, gardeners must commence work on their plots by June 1st, or the plot will be returned to Chelsea Community Garden and the fee will be forfeited.

-Abandoned Plots
+Overgrown and Abandoned Plots

 Garden Access